tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

     versionName "3.16"
     ```

-- commit changes and push to `develop` branch
+- commit changes and push to `master` branch

 ## build and publish new release